U.S. jobs, inflation data support tapering of Fed bond buying

 The Philadelphia Federal Reserve, meanwhile, said its business activity index fell to 9.3 in August from 19.8 in July, amid a slowdown in new orders growth and factory jobs.

-But economists do not view this survey as a good barometer of national factory activity and were optimistic manufacturing will regain muscle, supported by a strengthening housing market recovery and firming demand overseas which is pushing up domestic exports.

-"Growth in Europe and a pop in exports in June suggests we might see production growth resume after a flat first half," said Mei Li, an economist at FTN Financial in New York.
+Economists generally do not put too much weight on this survey when trying to get a read of national factory activity.

-(Reporting by Lucia Mutikani, additional reporting by Paige Gance in Washington and Steven C Johnson in New York; Editing by Chizu Nomiyama)
+(Reporting by Lucia Mutikani, additional reporting by Karen Brettell and Steven C Johnson in New York; Editing by Chizu Nomiyama)

 LONDON British shares gained on Friday, led by BT as investors cheered the resolution of a long-running regulatory battle over its broadband unit.